ctsit/redcapcustodian/README.md

 # Testing in Docker

-To build an updated `redcapcustodian` image for the _example_ host, run `./build.sh example`.
+To build an updated `redcapcustodian` image for the _example_ host, create a copy of `example.env` named `.env` inside the `hosts/example` directory i.e., `cp hosts/example/example.env hosts/example/.env`, and run `./build.sh example`.
 This will build two images: `redcapcustodian` and `rcc_example`.
 The latter is built on top of the former.

 To see the working directory and the contents of the `redcapcustodian` directory run